Long Term Disability Section

 Jennifer Hoffman New Lawyers Division Chair

-Besides excellent legal credentials and multiple bar memberships, Jennifer has advanced training in neuroscience, which complements her legal expertise with insight into potential medical aspects of her clients’ claims, especially in head injury cases.
-This is an advantage in skills and understanding personal injury cases which very few lawyers share.
+In addition to her legal training and experience, Jennifer holds a Master of Science in Neuroscience, which complements her legal expertise with insight into potential medical aspects of her clients’ claims, especially in head injury cases.

 Casey Dorey New Lawyers Division Vice-Chair